Energinet-DataHub/ARCHIVED-geh-aggregations/README.md

 * We can perform aggregation and a balance fixing  process  and package results in CIM format
 * All aggregations results are stored and are not overwritten if process is rerun for the same period
-* We can find the time series data version, to identify which basis data is is used for a specific process
+* We can find the time series data version, to identify which basis data is used for a specific process
 * We are able to make changes related to aggregations and deploy those changes without impacting other domains (Flexibility)

 ## Dataflow between domains